gitlabhq/gitlabhq/doc/development/module_with_instance_variables.md

 ### How to rewrite and avoid disabling this cop

 Even if we could just disable the cop, we should avoid doing so.
 Some code could be easily rewritten in simple form.
-Here's an example.
 Consider this acceptable method:

 ``` ruby
 module Gitlab